Your First Step to Successful Fabric Sourcing

 And that’s what we cover further in the Factory45 program.

-Through my six-month accelerator program that takes you from idea-stage to launch, you’ll also get access to a database of over 100 suppliers who sell the fabrics and materials you need to create your product or clothing line.
+Through my online business school that takes sustainable fashion brands from idea to launch, you’ll also get access to a database of over 100 suppliers who sell the fabrics and materials you need to create your product or clothing line.

 Continue working on your sketches and give this fabric trick a try.